bygregonline/linear_regression/README.md

 ---

-**As we can see there not subtancial diffrecnes between skalearn and the tensorflow model**
+**As we can see there aren't any substantial differences between sklearn and the tensorflow model**

 ---